How to get a class started

 - Provide a contact person or line manager

-Prison managers in over half the prisons in the UK and Ireland have chosen to include yoga and meditation in their regime, recognising it as an effective and powerful intervention.
+Prison managers in over a third of the prisons in the UK and Ireland have chosen to include yoga and meditation in their regime, recognising it as an effective and powerful intervention.
 Classes may be offered through various programmes or departments, including Offending Behaviour programmes, Safer Custody, gym, education or the chaplaincy.
 In some prisons, a 10-week course is offered, leading to an Open College Network accreditation.
 Lunchtime staff classes are popular too.

 If you would like us to run a taster workshop at your prison please contact us.
 We make no charge but ask for help with our travel expenses.